Approved by the Energy, Environment, and Water Policy Committee on May 22, 2025

 Policy

-The American Society of Civil Engineers (ASCE) supports a national energy policy that anticipates future energy needs and promotes a balanced national energy portfolio, including the development of clean and renewable energy sources while encouraging energy conservation and efficiency.
-ASCE recommends that the national energy policy include:
+The American Society of Civil Engineers (ASCE) supports a national energy policy that anticipates future energy needs and promotes a balanced, resilient, sustainable, and affordable energy portfolio.
+This includes the continued development and deployment of clean and renewable energy sources, as well as increased energy conservation and efficiency.
+ASCE supports:

-- Reduce the environmental impacts and long-term management responsibilities including waste products associated with energy sources.
+• Reduction of environmental impacts and long-term management responsibilities associated with energy production, including waste.

-- Provide incentives to establish a market for cleaner energy production.
+• Incentives to support market growth for cleaner energy production.

 Issue